rak-shi/AI-assistant-comparison-project/README.md

 With more time, the following improvements can be added:

-* Long-term memory
+- Long-term memory
-* RAG (Retrieval-Augmented Generation)
+- RAG (Retrieval-Augmented Generation)
-* Tool use support
-* Advanced guardrails
+- Advanced guardrails
-* Better evaluation automation
+- Better evaluation automation
-* Hugging Face Spaces deployment
-* Observability dashboards
+- Observability dashboards
+- Multi-tool support

 ---